-Commercial, recreational, subsistence, and traditional uses of fisheries and aquaculture resources are sustainable, equitably managed, and accessible.
+Commercial, recreational, subsistence, and traditional uses of fisheries and aquaculture resources are sustainable, effectively managed, and accessible.

-- Build and strengthen relationships with people associated with fisheries and aquaculture, including members of underrepresented and underserved communities. - Improve and expand knowledge exchange with diverse fishing and aquaculture communities regarding their use of living marine resources. - Facilitate co-existence in coastal and ocean spaces of commercial, recreational, subsistence, and traditional uses of fisheries and aquaculture.
+- Build and strengthen relationships with people associated with fisheries and aquaculture. - Improve and expand knowledge exchange with different fishing and aquaculture communities regarding their use of living marine resources. - Facilitate co-existence in coastal and ocean spaces of commercial, recreational, subsistence, and traditional uses of fisheries and aquaculture.

-- Coastal and ocean spaces host a diversity of fisheries and aquaculture activities that contribute positively to the local economy and community well-being. - Strong public engagement and partnerships ensure safe, sustainable, and accessible seafood supply.
+- Coastal and ocean spaces host a variety of fisheries and aquaculture activities that contribute positively to the local economy and community well-being. - Strong public engagement and partnerships ensure safe, sustainable, and accessible seafood supply.

-Applied science supports resilient natural resources and communities associated with fisheries and aquaculture within the context of a changing climate.
+Applied science supports resilient natural resources and communities associated with fisheries and aquaculture within the context of environmental change.

-- Support the development and use of tools and technologies that allow fisheries and aquaculture industries to adapt and respond to changing conditions. - Improve and expand knowledge exchange about changing climate among people associated with fisheries and aquaculture including scientists, managers, and commercial, recreational, subsistence, and traditional users. - Facilitate opportunities to address climate change among people associated with fisheries and aquaculture.
+- Support the development and use of tools and technologies that allow fisheries and aquaculture industries to adapt and respond to changing conditions. - Improve and expand knowledge exchange about environmental change among people associated with fisheries and aquaculture including scientists, managers, and commercial, recreational, subsistence, and traditional users. - Facilitate input regarding environmental change from people associated with fisheries and aquaculture.

-- Local communities employ tools and technologies that contribute to resilience in the face of changing climate. - Scientific understanding and local and traditional knowledge provide a foundation for addressing and adapting to a changing climate.
+- Local communities employ tools and technologies that contribute to resilience in the face of environmental change. - Scientific understanding and local knowledge provide a foundation for addressing and adapting to environmental change.